 It takes a village.

 Our work is only possible because of our dedicated community.
-Camper families, volunteers, staff, and supporters pool their efforts each year to ensure neurodiverse kids and youth have a safe space to build their confidence, connections and community.
+Camper families, volunteers, staff, and supporters pool their efforts each year to ensure neurodivergent kids and youth have a safe space to build their confidence, connections and community.
 Want to be a part of something special?
 Check out Ways to Give to Camp Kirk, to see ways you can volunteer, give and join the fun of our events.

 Our Staff